Recruiting top employees into their fold is only half the battle for businesses in the corporate world’s war for talent.

 The factors that contribute to an increasingly low employee retention rate within your organization may include:

 Employees may not feel that they are compensated adequately enough for their work, or they may not be receiving benefits that are important to them (e.g., health insurance and paid vacation days).

-Lousy management is among the highest driver of low retention rates in companies.
+Lousy management is among the highest drivers of low employee retention rates in companies.

 With poor management, employees will feel they aren’t properly trained, have little control, and aren’t respected in their jobs.

 Employees may feel as if they do not have enough privacy or freedom in the workplace, or they may be working in an environment with too much stress and pressure.

 Employees may feel that there are no opportunities for advancement or promotions within their current company.